Skip to main content

 Use Conditional Split to apply different delays or templates for domestic vs. international orders or specific customer segments.

-Customize the email template
+Customize your email template in Klaviyo

 Here are supported dynamic variables you can use in your Klaviyo email blocks: